UkaohaCC/T-C-Analyzer-v1.1/README.md

 4. **Enter your key in the app**
    - Paste it into the API Key field at the top
-   - Click **Save** — it's stored in your browser only, never in the code
+   - Click **Save**, it's stored in your browser only, never in the code

 5. **Analyze any T&C**
    - Paste the terms text, or enter the URL of the T&C page